Waze and Other Traffic Dodging Apps Prompt Cities To Game the Algorithms

 In Minnesota, MNDOT decided to close all of US-169 to replace a bridge/causeway and now a whole bunch of people are trying to cut through side streets versus taking the MNDOT-approved detours, which are on parallel freeways miles away.

 What's funny is that the city they're driving through, Edina, is probably the wealthiest one in the whole state and the residents are MELTING DOWN over the cut-through traffic.
-They're organizing vigilante slow traffic, the city has been cracking dow
+They're organizing vigilante slow traffic, the city has been cracking down hard on traffic violations and has put up all manner of "calming" obstructions to discourage people.

+It's so hard to not link their economic privilege with their apparent sense of geographic privilege.
+I think they believe they ARE living in a gated community and somebody left the gate open.

 Re: (Score:2)